pedro-agrelo/IS_Project/docs/README.md

 ## Installing Projecta
 You must extract the ZIP file to install the software.
 To Install Projecta:

-**Note**: You must read the instructions in the INSTALL.md and install Python if needed.
-1. Enter Command Prompt in the Start menu.
-2. Navigate to the folder you extracted from the ZIP file.
+1. Navigate to the folder you extracted from the ZIP file.
-3. Enter `pip install -r requirements.txt` to install the dependencies.
+2. Enter in the cmd `pip install -r requirements.txt` to install the dependencies.
    **Note**: Check the requirements for Python from `requirements.txt`.
-4. Double-click the `app.py` in the folder to run the software.
+3. Double-click the `Interface.py` to open the file and then run this file.

 ## Using Projecta
 In this section, we guide you through the execution process.
 The four main stages: